 In addition to the environmental benefits, Wheelabrator Saugus also plays the part of an economic engine, providing numerous economic benefits to the town of Saugus and region.
-The energy-from-waste facility provides 60 full-time jobs, contributes approximately $23 million to the region, $8 million of which is directly spent in Saugus.
+The waste-to-energy facility provides 60 full-time jobs, contributes approximately $28 million to the region, $8 million of which is directly spent in Saugus.
 This local spending generates $7 million of additional economic activity, 36 additional jobs and $4 million of new taxes and investments in the community.

 Actively engaged in the Saugus community, Wheelabrator Saugus supports many nonprofit and civic organizations in town, including the Saugus School System, the Saugus Rotary and Lions clubs, Historical Society, Little League, and participates in the town’s annual holiday celebrations as well as Founder’s Day, which brings local businesses, nonprofits, civic and other organizations together in the town square.

 Wheelabrator Saugus has held a seat on the Saugus Business Education Collaborative (SBEC) board of directors for more than 20 years, and also sits on the board of the Saugus Business Partnership.